dstier-git/displacement-radar/README.md

 ## Goal

-The ultimate goal of Apollo Hackathon is to help users:
+The ultimate goal of this is to help companies:
 - identify opportunities in competitor weaknesses
 - better understand their market landscape
 - generate persuasive targeted outreach faster